Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       7        |      1       |   1 CT    |   3 CT   | 20 Meters |
 Grow a deadly enhanced nightshade flower from the ground.
-Enemies in a 2 Meter radius of the flower take 1d4 damage each turn until the duration ends.
+Enemies in a 2 Meter radius of the flower take <mark style="background: #930000A6;">1d4</mark> damage each turn until the duration ends.

 ------------------
 <b><ins><i>Aspect of the Harvest:</i></ins></b>